codingColinMcM/Note-Taker-Express/README.md

 # Note-Taker-Express

 Revature really is boring me right now with their for loops.
+Whelp

 ## Description